ohdsi-studies/LegendT2dm/README.md

 	                          outputFolder, privateKeyFileName = "<file>", userName = "<name>")
 	```

 8. To prepare to execute the class-vs-class comparative effectiveness and safety (CES) study, first update your `LegendT2dm` to version `>= 1.1.1`.
 You can accomplish this via a `git pull` in RStudio and then select 'Build' and 'Install and Restart'.
-To check you package version:
+To check your package version:
   	```
   	packageVersion("LegendT2dm")
   	```